pressly/qmd/README.md

 # QMD

-Qmd prounounced "command" is utility http service for executing arbitary scripts.
+..prounounced "command", is utility http service for executing arbitary scripts.
 We use it to compile javascript assets and upload them to s3.

 # API